Tp-oi/LP3-Netflix-Data-Analysis/README.md

 ---

 ## Author

-Tyler Parnell, Mathematics and Big Data Student.
+Tyler Parnell (Tp-oi), Mathematics and Big Data Student.
 Feel free to reach out if you have questions about the project.

 *This project was completed as part of my ongoing effort to develop my data science skills and build my portfolio.*

+---

+## License

+This project is distributed freely under the MIT license